GRASS DEVELOPED COMPOSITE BULLS FOR SALE

 Posted below are photos taken of the best set of bulls that are being offered for sale.
 Additional bulls will be added later.
 These calves are mostly 3 to 4 months old at this time.
 Even at this early age these calves show strong African genetic influence and a high degree of uniformity that reflects years of selective breeding for high fertility and production under hot tropic-like conditions.
 Composite-bred Star cattle are highly heat tolerant and drought adapted.
 Star cattle are Texas-bred but with a high degree of African genetics.
 For the bulls shown below, their sires were born and bred in Texas, or if an AI sire was involved, the breed was either from Africa (Mashona) or the Caribbean (Senepol).
 Many ranchers have operations in regions that for several months of the year become like those of the tropics.
 Star cattle are heat tolerant and perform well in states like Arkansas, Missouri, New Mexico, Oklahoma, and South Carolina, especially when the breeding season is in the summer.
 They have also been reported to do well in fescue country.
 When purchasing a bull know that bulls drive the genetics of the herd!

 This set of calves will be ready for service as breeding bulls by summer of 2019 if not sooner.
-In previous years, ranchers have made a partial purchase of a bull calf with a deposit check (“pre-sold”).
+In previous years, ranchers have made a partial purchase of a bull calf with a deposit check (“presold”).
 Of course they had to wait until the late fall when the calf was old enough to wean before setting a pick up date.
 Discounts are given to repeat customers and to those who buy more than one bull.
-Bulls 7 and 30 are still available.
+Bulls 7, 24 and 30 are still available.
+(Bull 24 was previously presold but the buyer traded him out for a 1-1/2 year-old Star bull that was breeding my heifers.)

 Over the years, most bulls have been picked out from this website, followed up by a phone call or an email, even without making a trip in person to Lukefahr Ranch.
 Upon request, more information and photos can be sent.
 For those ranchers who wish to develop their bulls and acclimate them to their new environment, some bull calves will be picked up later this fall shortly after weaning.
 However, a few bulls will be wintered on their dams and sold closer to one year of age (some ranchers even use them lightly at this age) – just a few months prior to summer breeding.
 For years now, 14 and 15 month-old bulls have been used on Lukefahr Ranch to breed cows and heifers during the summer breeding season (mid-July through August) so that calves will be born mostly in May.